-This method intends to create space between a person’s life and the current issues, making it possible to perceive these conflicts as social benefits than social harm.
+It intends to create space between a person’s life and the current issues, making it possible to perceive these conflicts as social benefits than social harm.

 For example, a surge of anxiety can be a big constraint.
 But narrative therapy can help reconfigure the anxiety.
 Instead, it could be more of a social, political, or environmental signal than a physical factor.

 It helps contextualize problems to a great extent, making way for the client to achieve different perspectives and develop his self-compassion form.

 If you want to discover more about Narrative therapy, its functions, scope, and how it can help with your condition, check out these FAQs below.

 Narrative Therapy FAQs

 It is a unique form of therapy.
 It focuses on your understanding of your experiences in life.
 With this, you are the storyteller.
 Narrative therapy gives significant weight to how you treat and understand your life.